 NOTICE: Active logging on road to trailhead.
 Extreme caution.
 Yield to logging trucks.

 Near Elko, 30 minutes from Fernie.
 No facilities or washrooms.
 Overnight camping not encouraged.
 Pack out what you bring in to leave this area in pristine condition.
 Please be respectful of other visitors, no garbage, loud music or parties.

-Hiking trail is a short day hike to see all 3 lakes.
-Popular spot for cliff jumping/swimming, kayaking and hiking.
+Hiking trail is a short day hike to see all three lakes.
+Silver Springs is a popular spot for cliff jumping, swimming, kayaking and hiking.

 The first lake has become iconic with acrobatic displays of cliff jumping, but if you're looking for a little more peace and seclusion you can take the lake trail towards the second and third lake.
 All three lakes are spring fed and have clear water for good fishing throughout the summer months with stocked rainbow trout up to 3 lbs.

 Please remember to be respectful of this special oasis.
 Be careful climbing on the ledges and cliffs, visitors have gotten injured here and it can take a long time to get help from Search & Rescue.

 Duration: 20 minutes/500m to first lake (steep section), 3.7km easy hike to 2nd & 3rd lake

 Drive south along Highway 3 from Fernie towards Elko (approx. 30 km or 20 min from Fernie).
 Pass through the Elko Tunnel, and keep going to Elko.
 Turn left immediately after the train bridge (towards the Elko Sawmill).
 Travel the winding main road through the town.
 Please respect the local community and drive slowly and safely.